pombreda/testly/readme.md

 Tester requires Python 2.7 and [Watchdog](https://github.com/gorakhargosh/watchdog) to use the file watch functionality.

 ## To Do:
-- Add an option to ignore whitespace
-- Quit if input does not cause program being tested to terminate after a specified time limit
 - Add some sort of template support so text that the program outputs every time, regardless of input, does not have to be included in every test case.
 - Submit it to PyPI